Council of Fifty, Minutes, March 1844–January 1846; Volume 2, 1 March–6 May 1845

 See historical introduction under Council of Fifty, Minutes, March 1844–January 1846; Volume 1, 10 March 1844–1 March 1845.

-in regard to notifying concerning the acts of the Legislature.
+explained in relation to the law of the in regard to notifying concerning the acts of the Legislature.
 He apprehends that when the law was passed and returned by the council of revision and published in the public paper that it would then be considered legal notice, and we should be bound by it.

-motion was then seconded
+s motion was then seconded

 wished to amend the resolution by adding at the close “while they should be absent”.